 15 healthy high fiber foods for kids

 Looking for fiber for kids?
 The only places it’s naturally found are plant foods.
-This includes fruits, vegetables, grains, nuts, seeds, and legumes, including beans, peas, and lentils.
+This includes fruits and vegetables, grains, nuts, seeds, and legumes, including beans, peas, and lentils.
 Some plant foods contain more concentrated amounts of fiber than others, so incorporating a wide variety in your child’s diet is the best way to get enough.

 One medium apple, with its skin on, offers around 5 grams of fiber.

 Kids may enjoy apple slices served with a side of almond butter, baked whole in the oven with cinnamon, or blended into smoothies.
 You can also make apple “nachos”, by arranging thinly sliced apples on a plate and drizzling them with warm peanut butter and a handful of raisins.

 One medium raw pear contains nearly 6 grams of fiber.